perms-redux-org/sample_script/README.md

 **_Status:_**

 * _The OeScript software project is **UNDER CONSTRUCTION** and there is no usable product yet.
-Watch these pages starting Jan 1, 2015 as OeScript gets designed and built._
+Watch this repo starting Jan 1, 2015 as OeScript gets designed and built._

 * _The sbt build system is in place now with full CI support via Travis CI and Bintray and Docker._